Using ecco as a Docker image

 Installing ecco

-has a lot of dependencies, the best way to install it is to follow the content of the distributed Dockerfile
+ecco has a lot of dependencies, the best way to install it is to follow the content of the distributed Dockerfile.

 The tricky part is to install pyddd and pyits because they rely on libraries that are very hard to get compiled in a way that is suitable for Python use.
 To simplify this part of the installation, we provide precompiled binaries but they may not work everywhere, in which case it is necessary to install libITS manually.